Explanations

 Listening as if crossing thin ice, testing as a boat on dark water, adapting as a stranger to a far shore, simplifying as a melting snowflake … – Lao Tzu, 3,000 years before.

-Beck’s “Extreme Programming” was a frontal assault on the 20th century “Waterfall” method, a bureaucracy in which hierarchies of committees planned, budgeted, and designed software through reams of paper.
-Code was written in a phase afterwards to meet the paper specs, then a phase of testing checked the code did what the specs said.
-It was like schoolchildren trying to pass an exam.
+“XP” was a frontal assault on the 20th century Waterfall method - in which hierarchies of committees planned, budgeted, and designed software by writing paper specs.
+Code was written in a phase afterwards by a different group of people, and then a third group checked that the code did what the first group had specified.
+No user feedback, no learning loops, no prioritization of constraints.

-Beck’s XP turned Waterfall upside down.
-It began with a spike - a solution that didn’t solve any problem - like tuning a guitar before playing any song.
-Then, iteratively, it added features one at a time, each beginning with test code that reliably failed.
-No phases and minimal work in progress; the team worked on a feature until its tests passed, then immediately started work on the next feature.
-The growing library of tests kept executing continuously so technical debt was paid off immediately, before it could earn interest.
+XP turned the waterfall upside down.
+It started with running code - a walking skeleton.
+Like tuning a guitar before playing a song.
+Then it added features one at a time, highest priority first.
+Each began as test code that reliably failed - so you knew the tests worked.
+Work proceeded on a feature until its tests passed.
+The growing library of tests kept executing continuously so that technical debt was paid off immediately, before it earned its exponential interest.

-As with most religious figures, most likely there was no historical person named Lao Tzu.
+As with most religious figures, there was almost certainly no historical person named Lao Tzu.
 The name means only “old philosopher” or “old philosophy”.
-Most likely Kung Fu Tze - Confucius - didn’t exist either.
-If people by those names did exist, separation in time and space means they couldn’t have met.
-But history loves drama.
+Kung Fu Tze - Confucius - most likely didn’t exist either.
+If people by these names did happen to exist, separation in time and space means they couldn’t possibly have met.

-According to Han dynasty historian Ssu Ma Chi’en, Confucius confronted Lao in the offices of his vast imperial library, bringing a long list of critiques and challenges compiled by his disciples.
-Lao Tzu listened patient, hearing him out.
-Then Lao replied that all ceremony is empty, that people benefit only by meeting opportunity, that anyone calling themselves a master is a fool, and that Confucius should forget heaven and learn from nature instead.
+Nevertheless, Han dynasty historian Ssu Ma Chi’en tells us Confucius confronted Lao in the offices of the vast imperial library, bringing a ream of critiques and challenges compiled by his disciples.
+Lao Tzu heard them out patiently, and then replied that ceremony is empty, that people benefit only by meeting opportunity, that anyone calling themselves master is a fool, and that Confucius would do better to forget heaven and study nature instead.

-Ssu Ma Chi’en reports that a subdued Confucius returned to his disciples who were keen to hear his report of the outcome.
+Ssu Ma Chi’en reports a subdued Confucius returned to his disciples who were keen to hear his report of the confrontation.
 Confucius drew himself up to his full height and said, “I know how to catch fish, shoot birds, and trap rabbits.
-But what can I do with a dragon of mist and wind?”
+But what am I to do with a dragon of mist and wind?”

 Killing the Dude

 Silk tears, string rots, and each new dynasty burns the libraries of the old.
-The first known editions of Lao Tzu pre-dated the first Chinese dictionaries by three hundred years.
-And those dictionaries only explain terms of trade, not philosophy.
-So Lao Tzu’s meaning morphed invisibly for centuries while priestly committees shuffled the book’s words to fit the numerology sacred to them.
+The first known editions of Lao Tzu pre-date the first Chinese dictionaries by three centuries and explain terms of trade, not abstruse philosophy.
+So the meaning of Lao Tzu’s book morphed invisibly for centuries while latter day priests shuffled its words to fit the numerology sacred to them.

-Lao Tzu is called “the book of riddles” in China today because no one can say what it originally meant nor separate one layer of meaning from the others it acquired from century to century.
-So modern translations wildly disagree; it’s an irresistible puzzle-box, the most translated little book in history.
+So Lao Tzu is called “the book of riddles” in China today because no one can say with any authority what it originally meant, nor cleanly separate one interpretation from others it acquired from century to century.
+As a result, modern translations wildly disagree; it’s an irresistible puzzle-box, the most translated book in history.

-As an Aussie without Chinese roots or Chinese language, I stumbled upon this old game in 1989 when I got mixed up with a community of sinology professors on the Australian National University’s taoism-studies-l mailing list.
+As an Australian with no Chinese heritage, I stumbled upon it in 1989 when I got mixed up with a community of sinology professors on the Australian National University’s taoism-studies-l mailing list.
 At the dawn of the Internet, I proposed a “GNL” translation - named after Stallman’s GNU acronym - to short circuit the Gordian knot by translating English to English.
 Distilling the most authoritative modern English translations into a consensus that an amateur like me could understand but the academics couldn’t refute.

 My professors were broadly skeptical, but entertained enough by the project to take time to school me as I struggled with it.
 Eternal gratitude to Prof. Dan Lusthaus for his patience.
 Over the next three years the GNL succeeded at least to the extent that chinapage.org, then the highest ranking English-language Chinese website, adopted it as their official translation.